$BKT$ transitions in classical and quantum long-range systems: Introduction

-The Sak criterion applies to all $d$ and $n$, except for $d=2$ and $n=2$, i.e. the $2d$ XY universality class.
-There, it is well known that SSB occurs for $\sigma<2$ \cite{kunz1976first} and, therefore, several questions arise concerning the applicabiltiy of the Sak criterion in the SR limit, where the model does not present spontaneous-symmetry-breaking (SSB).
-Moreover, $\eta_{\rm sr}$ -- unlike the other cases covered by the Sak criterion -- do depend on temperature in the $2d$ XY model, rising further concerns about the validity of the Sak criterion.
+Sak's criterion applies to all $d$ and $n$, except for $d=2$ and $n=2$, i.e. the $2d$ XY universality class.
+There, it is well known that SSB occurs at low temperature for $\sigma<2$ \cite{kunz1976first} and, therefore, several questions arise concerning the applicability of Sak's criterion in the SR limit, where the model does not present SSB.
+Moreover, in the $2d$ XY model, $\eta_{\rm sr}$ -- unlike the other cases covered by Sak's criterion -- actually depends on the temperature, raising further concerns about the applicability of the criterion to the $2d$ XY model with LR couplings.

 In the recent paper\,\cite{Giachetti2021}, the fate of the BKT line of critical points has been discussed.
 For $\sigma>2$ simple arguments (not directly applicable to $\sigma<2$) show the existence of the BKT transition\,\cite{Giachetti2021EPL}, while what happens for $\sigma<2$ is considerably more subtle.
-In Ref.\,\cite{Giachetti2021} SSB was found to persist in the range $7/4<\sigma<2$ up to a finite critical temperature $T_c$, beyond which a quasi-ordered BKT-like phase appears until a larger temperature $T_{\rm BKT}$.
-These results are compatible with the application of the Sak criterion with the temperature dependent $\eta_{\rm sr}$ of the $XY$ model in the SR limit.
+In Ref.\,\cite{Giachetti2021} SSB was found to persist in the range $7/4<\sigma<2$ up to a finite critical temperature $T_c$, beyond which a quasi-ordered BKT-like phase appears below a larger temperature $T_{\rm BKT}$.
+These results are compatible with the application of Sak's criterion with the temperature dependent $\eta_{\rm sr}$ of the $XY$ model in the SR limit.

-Since the classical $2d$ $XY$ model at finite temperature lies in the same universality class of the quantum $XXZ$ chain at $T=0$ for nearest-neighbours-interactions, a natural question is how to apply these results for the LR $2d$ XY model to the LR $1d$ $XXZ$ chain.
-We remind that in the SR limit, the mapping is obtained via the transfer matrix technique \cite{Mattis1984}.
+Since the classical $2d$ $XY$ model at finite temperature lies in the same universality class of the quantum $XXZ$ chain at $T=0$ for nearest-neighbors-interactions, a natural question is how to apply these results for the $2d$ LR XY model to the $1d$ LR $XXZ$ chain.
+We remind that, in the SR limit, a mapping can be obtained via the transfer matrix technique \cite{Mattis1984}.
 However, this method does not straightforwardly apply to the LR case, nor to any non-local couplings, in general.
-While it is natural to think the two model to be in the same universality class for fast-decaying couplings as well, it is not clear what happens in the LR regime.
-We observe that the $2D$ boson gas at finite temperature with $1/r^3$ \textit{density-density} interactions is equivalent to a quantum $XXZ$ chain with $z-z$ LR coupling and it has been found to follow the usual BKT scenario \cite{Filinov2010} with no signatures of SSB.
+While it is natural to think the two models to be in the same universality class for fast-decaying couplings as well, it is not clear what happens in the LR regime.
+We observe that the $2D$ boson gas at finite temperature with $1/r^3$ \textit{density-density} interactions is equivalent to a quantum $XXZ$ chain with $z-z$ LR couplings and it has been found to follow the usual BKT scenario \cite{Filinov2010} with no signatures of SSB.